iylmwysst/typeandlearn/README.md

 ## 📧 Contact

-For asset usage permissions or other inquiries, please contact: your-email@example.com
+For asset usage permissions or other inquiries, please contact: iylmwysst

 ---